UP-RS-ESP/vacon.github.io/_posts/2024-03-12-LinaMariaPerez_UAV_landslide.md

 </figure>
 </center>

-In @tbl-distance, a comprehensive overview of the effectiveness of various registration methods in enhancing the alignment of point clouds is provided.
+In Table 3, a comprehensive overview of the effectiveness of various registration methods in enhancing the alignment of point clouds is provided.
 By meticulously examining the metrics presented in the table, including distances between corresponding points before and after registration, the impact of each method on the alignment quality becomes evident.

 |                         | Hausdorff Distance | Modified Hausdorff Distance |
 |-------------------------|:------------------:|:---------------------------:|